 Natural Colors & Perfect for all decors!

 I’m so happy to be able to finally share my new design for this simple Chevron Crochet Blanket Pattern that I have been working on for a while now!
-I designed this blanket to be the perfect throw for any room because of the neutral and natural looking colors!
-It would go great in most any room!
+I designed this blanket to be the perfect throw for any room because of the neutral and natural-looking colors!
+It would go great in almost any room!

 Check out some of my other chevron crochet blanket designs